 If you’re in the market for a pricier home, then you may need a jumbo loan.

 The good news is that jumbo loans can help you get a mortgage that’s too large to be backed by the federal government.
-However, because these loans aren’t insured, they pose a higher risk to the lender.
+However, because these loans aren’t insured, they pose a higher risk to mortgage lenders.
 That means jumbo loans often come with stricter eligibility requirements.

 If you think you might need a jumbo loan but aren’t sure how to get one — we’ve got your back.
 Here’s what you should know about how to get a jumbo loan, and how the approval process works.